MrElyazid/SpotFetch/README.md

 ### Download Platform Selection

-You can choose between YouTube and YouTube Music for query-based downloads (e.g., search, CSV imports).

 - **YouTube Music** (default): Works best for popular songs and if you don't want to download video clip audio.
 - **YouTube**: Works best for niche and lesser-known songs and artists.

-Configure this in the Settings menu (option 4).

 ### How should the urls txt file look like ?